 329 Beacon was designed and built in 1874 by Frederick B. Pope for speculative sale, one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built in the early 1870s.
 Frederick Pope is shown as the architect and the owner of 329 Beacon on the original building permit application, dated April 14, 1874, and on the final building inspection report dated December 13, 1874,

-329 Beacon was built on the western 17 feet of a 50 foot wide lot.
-Frederick Pope probably held the right to purchase the land from the Commonwealth of Massachusetts, but did not do so.
+329 Beacon was built on the western 17 feet of a 50 foot wide lot originally sold by the Commonwealth of Massachusetts as two 25 foot lots at its March 2, 1872, auction.
+Frederick Pope had been the successful bidder but did not take title to the land.
 Instead, he built 327 Beacon on the eastern 33 feet and advertised it for for sale.
-On April 30, 1873, the land with the house on it was purchased from the Commonwealth by Emma Esther (Howe) Proctor, the wife of leather dealer Thomas Emerson Proctor.
+On April 30, 1873, the land with the house on it was purchased from the Commonwealth by Emma Esther (Howe) Proctor, the wife of leather dealer Thomas Emerson Proctor, to whom Frederick Pope transferred his right to purchase the land.
 On the same day, she sold the remaining 17 foot lot to the west to Frederick Pope, including in the deed a stipulation that the rear of any house built at 329 Beacon could not extend further south than the rear of the house at 327 Beacon.

 Click here for an index to the deeds for 329 Beacon.